Programming-Sai/Water-Quality-Analysis-ML/README.md

 1. Experiment with ensemble models combining XGBoost with other classifiers for improved performance.
 2. Explore more advanced hyperparameter tuning methods such as Bayesian Optimization.
 3. Investigate additional derived features to enhance predictive accuracy.

 ---

-Adding this **Model Documentation** section will provide readers with a clear understanding of the model, its selection process, and performance details, making your documentation even more professional and complete.

----

----

----